odee-dfcoding/swift-algorithm-club/Heap/README.markdown

 Verify that this heap property holds for the array from the example heap.

 As you can see, these equations allow us to find the parent or child index for any node without the need for pointers.
-It is complicated than just dereferencing a pointer, but that is the tradeoff: we save memory space but pay with extra computations.
+It is more complicated than just dereferencing a pointer, but that is the tradeoff: we save memory space but pay with extra computations.
 Fortunately, the computations are fast and only take **O(1)** time.

 It is important to understand this relationship between array index and position in the tree.
 Here is a larger heap which has 15 nodes divided over four levels: